roey-angel/BIBEMME/README.md

 biblatex-env_micro
 ==================

-Biblatex styles for journals of environmental microbiology and microbial ecology
+A set of biblatex styles for journals of environmental microbiology and microbial ecology.

+STILL UNDER CONSTRUCTION!!